ChatGPT2/Space-Oddity-Bowie/README.md

 Start the "shortcut" with Siri, just say "Hey, Siri, ChatGPT", and then you can start chatting with Siri, our Siri has become very smart, enjoy! 🎉

-> update: I recommend you to change the default name because Siri cannot recognize
+> update: I recommend you to change the default name because Siri cannot recognize "ChatGPT"